-- Now at least one of foreground1 or background1 is cut.
-But both can be??? - This corresponds to having pixel 1 in neither the foreground nor background...
-Less obviously an issue but one can come up with a breaking case. - There are 2 solutions to this problem, each showcasing a worthwhile construction.
+- Now at least one of fore1 or back1 is cut. - But we might cut both these edges! - This corresponds to having pixel 1 in neither the foreground nor background ... - Less obviously an issue but one can come up with a breaking case. - There are two solutions to this problem, each showcasing a worthwhile construction.